 By Taylor Duffy

 About SPEC Innovations: SPEC Innovations is a women-owned small business that has provided innovative solutions since 1993 to highly critical government and commercial programs.
 Our people are experts at developing complex systems for aerospace, defense, and the intelligence industry.
 Innoslate, the first cloud-native MBSE tool, was developed to support the entire system lifecycle.
-To learn more, visit specinnovations.com.
+Modeling, simulation, requirements management, testing, and program management altogether.
+Sopatra, powered by Innoslate, provides simulated-human performance metrics.
+To learn more, visit innoslate.com.

 About NDIA: Visit https://www.ndia.org/ for more information.